Electric Hippies

 Electric Hippies were an Australian band formed by ex Noiseworks members Justin Stanley and Steve Balbi.
 The pair also used the same name for their production work.
 They released a self titled album in 1994 and had a top 30 single with "Greedy People".

 As record producers they have worked with Vincent Stone, Juice, Jenny Morris, Nikka Costa and Pearls & Swine.

-In February 2023, Balbi and Stanley revealed Electric Hippies and in the studio and working on new material.
+In February 2023, Balbi and Stanley revealed Electric Hippies are in the studio and working on new material.